 Parents of students with diagnosed, severe food allergies who are on restricted diets must provide food for their children while at school.
-This includes snack, lunch, Beyond the Bell snack and a supply of treats to be used for special occasions such as birthdays and holiday celebrations.
-The school will not provide any food to children with diagnosed severe food allergies which require a specific diet, including but not limited to: peanut, tree nut, dairy, wheat and gluten allergies.
+This includes snack, lunch, Beyond-the-Bell snack and a supply of treats to be used for special occasions such as holiday celebrations.
+The school will not provide any food to children with diagnosed severe food allergies which require a specific diet, including but not limited to: peanut, tree nut, dairy, wheat, gluten, soy and fish allergies.